JoshuaEagan1/Overdose-Data-Project/README.md

 state_indicator() takes a state and an indicator, selects *Data.Value* if *Predicted.Value* is not Present or selects *Predicted.Value* if it is present, and returns a dataframe with *Year*, *Month*, and the selected value.
 It removes the month of August in 2018, because this month is incomplete.
-Be sure to pass both arguments in quotations.
+Be sure to pass both arguments in quotations, and to have the DPLYR package loaded.
 For the **St** arugument, use the two letter abreviation of the state.
 For the **idcr** argument, choose from:

 1. "Cocaine (T40.5)"
 2. "heroin (T40.1)"